Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_introduction/tasty_bytes_introduction.md

 ## Exploring the Tasty Bytes Foundation
 Duration: 3

-- With our SQL Setup successful, let's now explore the Database, Roles and Warehouses within our Snowsight interface.
+With our SQL Setup successful, let's now explore the Database, Roles and Warehouses within our Snowsight interface.
-- Within the Tasty Bytes - Setup worksheet we created scroll to the bottom and copy and execute the SQL from within each step below
+    - Within the Tasty Bytes - Setup worksheet you created in Step 2, please scroll to the bottom and Copy and Run the SQL from within each step below.

 #### Step 1 - Exploring the Tasty Bytes Database
 - This query will return the Database we created via [SHOW DATABASES](https://docs.snowflake.com/en/sql-reference/sql/show-databases.html).